wermos/website/lessons/3d-basic-rendering/perspective-and-orthographic-projection-matrix/opengl-perspective-projection-matrix.md

 ![Figure 2: the frustum or viewing volume of a camera is defined by the camera's field of view, the near and far clipping planes, and the image aspect ratio.
 In OpenGL, points are projected on the front face of the frustum (the near clipping plane)](/images/perspective-matrix/projectionOpenGL2.png?)

 Now that we have two values for \(Ps_x\) and \(Ps_y\) we still need to explain how they relate to the OpenGL perspective matrix.
 The goal of a projection matrix is to remap the values projected onto the image plane to a unit cube (a cube whose minimum and maximum extents are (-1,-1,-1) and (1,1,1) respectively).
 However, once the point P is projected on the image plane, Ps is visible if its x- and y- coordinates are contained within the range [left, right] for x and [bottom, top] for y.
-This is illustrated in figure 2.
-We have already explained in the lesson [3D Viewing: the Pinhole Camera Model](lessons/3d-basic-rendering/3d-viewing-pinhole-camera/implementing-virtual-pinhole-camera) how these left, right, bottom top coordinates are computed but we will explain this again in this chapter.
+This is illustrated in Figure 2.
+We have already explained in the lesson [3D Viewing: the Pinhole Camera Model](/lessons/3d-basic-rendering/3d-viewing-pinhole-camera/implementing-virtual-pinhole-camera) how these left, right, bottom top coordinates are computed but we will explain this again in this chapter.
 These screen coordinates define the limits or boundaries on the image plane of the visible points (all the points contained in the viewing frustum and projected on the image plane).
 If we assume that \(Ps_x\) is visible, then we can write:

 $$l \leq Ps_x \leq r.$$

 where \(l\) and \(r\) and the left and right coordinates respectively.
 Our goal now is to remap the term in the middle (\(Ps_x\)) such that the final value lies in the range [-1,1] (the dimension of the unit cube along the x-axis).
-We have already introduced these equations in the [previous lesson](lessons/3d-basic-rendering/rasterization-practical-implementation/projection-stage) but we will write them down one more time.
+We have already introduced these equations in the [previous lesson](/lessons/3d-basic-rendering/rasterization-practical-implementation/projection-stage) but we will write them down one more time.
 Let's start by removing \(l\) from all the terms and re-write the above equation as:

 $$0 \leq Ps_x - l \leq r - l.$$